girlscript/winter-of-contributing/C_CPP/Algorithmic Approaches/Greedy/Algorithms_Flowcharts_In_C.md

 #### Lets talk about Algorithms and Flowcharts In C

 ### What is an Algorithm?
-Algorithm refers to **a set of rules/instructions** that **step-by-step** define how a work is to be executed upon in order to get the expected output.
+Algorithm refers to the **step-by-step instruction** to get the expected output.
 These Algorithms are **language-independent** i.e You can write them in rough language too!